Some athletes fear for livelihood with Diamond League events at risk

 “With the financial aspect and the prize money, it’s a competition that you can’t make up for by doing other meets,” American discus thrower Valarie Allman said of the Diamond League.

-Olympic champion shot putter Michelle Carter predicts an exodus from her discipline if it is cut from the Diamond League Programme.
+Olympic champion shot putter Michelle Carter predicts an exodus from her discipline if it is cut from the Diamond League programme.

 “It’s going to be really hard to keep women in the sport if they cannot financially provide for themselves, which has always been an issue for field events,” said Carter, who will compete in the women’s shot put final in Doha on Thursday.